Air Line Couplers & Plug Types: A Beginner’s Guide

 G .375 inch

-You will notice that some types are quite close in measurement, like P and G, or A and H. However, these types will likely have different flow sizes, making them easier to identify.
+You will notice that some types are pretty close in measurement, like P and G or A and H. However, these types will likely have different flow sizes, making them easier to identify.

-If you have several tools in your workshop that require different plugs, we recommend purchasing a universal socket that uses a special design that will work with any plug.
-They work very well, and the only downside is that most line couplers come in pairs of the plug and the socket, so purchasing the universal socket will be an additional cost.
+If you have several tools in your workshop that require different plugs, we recommend purchasing a universal socket with a unique design that will work with any plug.
+They work very well, and the only downside is that most line couplers come in pairs with the plug and the socket, so purchasing the universal socket will be an additional cost.

-If you notice yourself dragging your air hose often, you may want to purchase a line coupler with a drag guard.
-A drag guard helps prevent your coupler from catching on things as you drag it or becoming disconnected.
+If you drag your air hose behind you often, you may want to purchase a line coupler with a drag guard.
+A drag guard prevents your coupler from catching on things or becoming disconnected.

-You may notice line couplers come in a wide variety of colors, and this is to help you know the type more easily if you have several types.
-It can also help designate which ones are for use with dry air and lubricated air if you have both types in your workshops.
+You may notice line couplers come in various colors, which helps you identify them when you have several types.
+It can also help designate which ones are for dry air and lubricated air if you have both types in your workshops.
 Using dry air with a tool that requires lubricated air can damage it.

 How do I choose the right line coupler?

-We hope that you have enjoyed reading and found the answers to any questions you had.
-There is a wide variety of options available, but you should have no problem choosing the right one if you follow this guide.
+We hope you have enjoyed reading our article and found the answers to your questions.
+Several line couplers and plugs are available, but you should have no problem choosing the right one if you follow this guide.
 If we have helped you get your pneumatic tools working, please share this beginner’s guide to line couplers and plug types on Facebook and Twitter.